AWildDevAppears/structure-docs/README.md

 ```
 This structure uses the 7-1 pattern, where all of the _file.scss' are imported into main.scss.

-Sass is smart emough for you to omit the `_` of the file name when you call it
+Sass is smart enough for you to omit the `_` of the file name when you call it

 ## Code structure